grouville/dagger-serverless/README.md

 │   ├── usr                   # Your cue package (used to store community package)
 ```

-Now tip the following command to use our `serverless` package :
+Type the following commands to use our `serverless` package :

 ```bash
 # Go to usr directory